Zedonkay/Malloc/README.md

 # Malloc Lab: Custom Memory Allocator

-## Project Summary

-A high-performance implementation of the C standard library's memory allocation functions (`malloc`, `free`, `realloc`) from scratch.
-This project demonstrates efficient memory management techniques, including block allocation strategies, memory coalescing, and fragmentation reduction.
-The implementation is tested using a custom driver program that evaluates both performance and correctness across various allocation patterns.

 ## Project Overview

 This repository contains my solution for the Malloc Lab, a fundamental computer systems programming assignment.
 The goal of this lab is to implement a dynamic memory allocator (i.e., `malloc`, `free`, `realloc`) from scratch.
 This project provides hands-on experience with memory management, heap organization, and performance optimization techniques, which are crucial for understanding how modern operating systems and applications manage memory.